Pasindujay1/Krish_Villa_Organic/README.md

+# Krish_Villa_Organic
+Sales and Inventory Management System(SIMS) built for Krish Villa Organic

  Agriculture plays an important role in the economy of the country.
 Organic Agriculture is one of main element of those.
 Organic Agriculture combines tradition, innovation and science to benefit a good quality of life for all involved.
 Mr. Krishantha Jayawardena, who owns Krish Villa Organic is visionary person who having a mindset about “Healthy People, Healthy Living”.
 Krish Villa Organic is